Illinois-IoT/main-project/tutorials/day1/day1.md

 Our initial script will initialize the GPIO port and then continuously read the status of the pin until we exit the program.

 First we import the GPIO library and then setup the library to use board numbering.
-We then initialize pin 10 as an input pin, and instruct the Raspberry Pi to pull the pin low using the `pull_up_down` parameters.
+We then initialize pin 10 as an input pin, and instruct the Raspberry Pi to pull the pin low by using the `pull_up_down` parameters.

-The initialization code looks as follows:
+The initialization codes are like the following:

 ``` Python
 import RPi.GPIO as GPIO